 JASGOOD Military & Tactical Nylon Webbing Belt

-The JASGOOD is a great choice for hikers who tend to do a little bit of air travel on the way to their trails.
+The JASGOOD is an excellent non-metallic choice for hikers who often travel by air to reach their trails.

 The belt material on this one is a burly but lightweight nylon and the removable, clip-on buckle is made with tough-as-nails YKK polymer plastic.
 Multiple color options are available, and the length can be trimmed down to find the ideal fit for your waist.